ramakantgadhewal/MFEFT/README.md

         ./runtests

-The available tutorial case used a proprietary database and it is open-source, if you get access to it, please re-write its address in: thermochimicaCoupling/thermochimicaCalc.H
+The available tutorial case used a proprietary database and it is NOT open-source, if you get access to it, please re-write its address in:

+		thermochimicaCoupling/thermochimicaCalc.H

-		const char filename[120] = "/home/usename/Documents/JRCnoSUBM.dat";
+		const char filename[120] = "/home/usename/Documents/JRCnoSUBM.dat";  //change this address

 Updated frequently